-Mayor's Court is held at the Jackson Township Hall located at 29 N. State Street, Frazeysburg, OH 43822 on the First and Third Monday evening at 7 p.m. unless it falls on a Federal Holiday, then it will be held on Tuesday unless otherwise noted.
+Mayor's Court is held at the Jackson Township Hall located at 29 N. State Street, Frazeysburg, OH 43822 on the First and Third Wednesdays of each month at 9a.m. unless otherwise noted.

 Payments can be made by cash, check, money order, or credit card.
 Mailed payments must be by check or money order to "Frazeysburg Mayor's Court" PO Box 160, Frazeysburg, OH 43822.

 People may call the Court Clerk at 740-828-2901 Monday through Friday from 8 a.m. to 4 p.m. or use Extension " 0# " after hours to leave a voicemail.

 Faxes may be sent to the attention of the Frazeysburg Mayor's Court using # 740-828-2913.

 Arrive on time, silence cell phones/pagers, remove hats and sunglasses, sign in with the Clerk before court, and do not depart the court without leave.

 The Frazeysburg Mayor's Court is able to hear and decide cases of violations of village ordinances and traffic laws that are classified as misdemeanors pursuant to Ohio Revised Code chapter 1905.

 WHAT TO DO IF YOU MUST APPEAR IN COURT: